5 tips for successful Black Friday marketing based on Moodings’ 460% growth

 Now is the time to get ready for BFCM

 When it comes to Black Friday, it’s never too early to get ready.
-As you put the finishing touches on your own marketing and promotion plans, keep Moodings’ tips in mind.
+As you go through the BFCM checklist and put the finishing touches on your own marketing and promotion plans, keep Moodings’ tips in mind.

 Remember: If you’re thinking about trying SMS marketing, Black Friday just might be the perfect time to use this under-used channel to cut through the typical holiday noise.